coodoo/xstate-examples/crud-v4-actors/README.md

 ## Goals

-This demo howcases how to model multi-thread application with `xstate` which requires frequent parent <-> child communcation, and how to separate concerns between parent and child machines using the `Actor` model.
+This demo showcased how to model multi-thread application with `xstate` which requires frequent parent <-> child communcation, and how to separate concerns between parent and child machines using the `Actor` model.

 ## What to see in this example?